OBPPC Framework: Occasion × Brand × Pack × Price × Channel

 Revenue Opportunity per White Space Cell:

-Cross-lesson connection — White Space Value Formula (PPA Lesson 1, framework 116):
+Cross-lesson connection, White Space Value Formula (PPA Lesson 1):

-This is the canonical dollar-denominated sizing tool for each empty OBPPC cell.
+This is the established dollar-denominated sizing tool for each empty OBPPC cell.
 The full operationalization (with Conversion Rate calibration table, Fair Share Gap first-pass tool, and worked juice category example) lives in the white-space-value-formula concept card in PPA Lesson 1.
 Apply WSAS first to prioritize which empty cells deserve modeling, then WSV to size the ones that do.
-Do not substitute "Win Rate" for "Channel Share × Conversion" — these are different variables.
+Do not substitute "Win Rate" for "Channel Share x Conversion", these are different variables.

 Biscuit Category OBPPC Analysis